bertiewooster/bertiewooster.github.io/_posts/2023-10-20-Molecular-Formula-Generation.md

 # Molecular Formula Generation

+*[Open this notebook in Google Colab](https://colab.research.google.com/drive/1cno_Na8-FDVuyRnuoJcRwf-GYTQqIRex?usp=sharing) so you can run it without installing anything on your computer*

 In cheminformatics, the typical way of representing a molecule is with a SMILES string such as `CCO` for ethanol.
 A SMILES string can be converted into a molecular graph, which can be used to determine molecular structure and related properties.
 However, there are still cases where the molecular formula such as C<sub>2</sub>H<sub>6</sub>O is useful.

 For example, the molecular formula is sufficient to determine the molecular mass, to calculate the predicted results from an elemental analysis, to get a sense for the elemental composition of a given molecule, or balancing chemical equations.
 One of the best-known [chemical equations describes photosynthesis](https://bio.libretexts.org/Bookshelves/Botany/Botany_(Ha_Morrow_and_Algiers)/04%3A_Plant_Physiology_and_Regulation/4.01%3A_Photosynthesis_and_Respiration/4.1.03%3A_Photosynthesis_Overview_and_Equation):